HappyHackingOrange/mazelib/README.md

 ### Solving the maze

-To solve the maze, you can add few lines like this:
+To solve the maze, just add in few lines:

 	#include "Maze.h"
 	#include "Prims.h"